 - Department of Education Resources/Publications

-- Contact the Office of Residential Programs for housing questions.
+- Contact the Office of Residence Life for housing questions.

 - Contact the U.S. Department of Education at 1-800-4-FED-AID (1-800-433-3243) to learn about FAFSA processing and student aid programs.